 So Mom out there, who is serving her children, please give yourself grace in this season.
 Pray for guidance, strength, and endurance.
 Spend time in His word for your daily refreshment.

 As far as my anger-releasing, I have been more intentional in stepping back and regrouping when I start to feel stressed.
-I’m exercising every day and spending time in His word and it’s made a huge difference.
+Exercise every day and spending time in His word make a huge difference.

 Moms, you are doing a great job!
 Your kids will turn out exactly as God needs them to.